pa11y/pa11y.github.io/contributing/developers.md

   9. **Publish**.
 If the project is on [npm] then you'll need to have access, and run `npm publish`.

   10. **Announce**.
-You should announce that a new release has been made on the [Pa11y Twitter account][twitter].
-Follow the style of previous tweets, but feel free to give it some personality!
+You should announce that a new release has been made on the [Pa11y news page][news].
+Follow the style of previous announcements, but feel free to give it some personality!

   11. **Celebrate**. :tada::beer::cake::cocktail: